How much does scaffolding cost

 - You might also incur extra costs if the scaffold will interrupt any public access to areas like footpaths or roads.
 You will need a permit and a license from your local council.
 This can cost you from £45 per month or £215 a week depending on your location.
 It is also important to note that the charges can be per scaffold, instead of being per project depending on where you’re located.

 - You will also need a clearance company for waste removal services to remove any rubbish from the site.
 This means you’ll have to incur an extra cost of around £250.
 It is good to opt for a clearance company that provides eco-friendly services.

 From the scaffold company you choose to work with to the hire duration, there are several factors that have an impact on the scaffolding cost you’re likely to incur.
 Some of these factors are as discussed below:

 - Length of hire.
 You will be charged depending on the duration you’re going to need the scaffolding.
 Usually, most scaffold companies in London have a rental period of between six to eight weeks.

-Of course, the more you keep the scaffolds, the more you should expect to pay.
+The more you keep the scaffolds, the more you should expect to pay.
 It’s advisable to ensure that your builder is ready to start using the scaffolds before you decide to hire to avoid paying for them when they’re not being used.
-It is also great to compare the quotes from different suppliers before settling for one.
+It is great to compare the quotes from different suppliers before settling for one.